Eigenmodes of the Laplacian on Hyperbolic Lattices: Fourier Expansion

-As detailed in the main text, our numerical results strongly suggest that it is advantageous to express the inclination function $\chi(\tau)$ as a Fourier series:
+As explained above, our numerical results strongly suggest that it is advantageous to express the correction function $\chi(\tau)$ as a Fourier series:

-where $Z=e^{2\pi i/q}$, and the $\gamma_k$ are certain coefficients yet to be determined.
-Since eigenvectors are defined up to a factor, we are free to set $\gamma_0:=1$.
-In this section, we present technical specifics on deriving an eigenvalue problem for these coefficients.
+where $Z=e^{2\pi i/q}$ and $\gamma_k\in\mathbb C$ are certain Fourier coefficients yet to be determined.
+Since eigenvectors are only determined up to a factor, we are free to set $\gamma_0:=1$.
+We are now going to derive an eigenvalue equation that allows us to determine the coefficients $\{\gamma_k\}$.